 Need to know household safety tips

-University Health System is the lead partner of Safe Kids San Antonio.
+University Health is the lead partner of Safe Kids San Antonio.
 The advocacy group shares tips you need to know to help keep household cleaners and other toxic products out of reach from your children.

 - Store all household products out of sight and reach.
 Young kids are often eye-level with items under the kitchen and bathroom sinks.
 Move bleach, detergents, dishwasher liquid or cleaning solutions to a more secure place.

 - Install child safety locks on cabinets containing toxic items.
 It’s fast, easy and cheap.

 - Read product labels for potential hazards.
 Dangerous household items include makeup, personal care products, plants, pesticides, lead, art supplies, alcohol and carbon monoxide.

 - Don’t leave toxic substances unattended while you’re using them — to answer the phone or the doorbell.

 - Keep cleaning products in their original containers.
 Never put poisonous products in a plastic soda bottle, for example, where it could be easily mistaken for something else.

 - Get rid of old medicines and other toxic substances.
 Survey storage areas and your garage for products you don’t need any more.

 And remember, if your child does swallow something potentially dangerous and isn't acting normally, call the South Texas Poison Center at 800-222-1222.
 If your child isn’t responsive or is behaving abnormally - call 911.